-Replication is an enzyme-dependent process in which the double-stranded DNA molecules synthesizes four new single-stranded DNA.
+Replication is an enzyme-dependent process in which the double-stranded DNA molecules synthesize four new single-stranded DNA.
 In short, it is a process of doubling or copying DNA.

 Transcription is a process in which the mRNA is formed from the DNA having all the information for encoding a protein.

-The translation is a process in which the long chain of amino acid is formed from the mRNA.
-Three nucleotides create a codon and each codon encodes for one particular amino acid.
-A long chain of amino acid builds a protein.
+The translation is a process in which the long chain of amino acids is formed from the mRNA.
+Three nucleotides create a codon and each codon encodes one particular amino acid.
+A long chain of amino acids builds a protein.

 However, in the majority of cases, it is harmful and causes some inherited or non-inherited disease conditions.

 A heritable genetic portion of a genome that is responsible for a particular phenotype or trait is called a genotype.